t-mochizuki/gnu-global-plug-in-parser/README.md

 Copy `plugin-factory/user-custom.c` to `global-6.5.6/plugin-factory/user-custom.c`.

-And then, as always, fire the following command lines under the global-6.5.6.
+And then, as always, fire Following command lines under the global-6.5.6.

 ```
 ./configure --prefix=/Users/Shared/global